RHEcosystemAppEng/regional-dr-trigger-operator/docs/hacking.md

 _Addon Agent_.

-This is accomplished by a controller named [MCRA Addon Controller](../pkg/controllers/reconcilers/addon.go), watching _ManagedClusterAddon_ resources for our _Addon_, and creating/updating the corresponding  _ResilientCluster_ resources.
+This is accomplished by a controller named [MCRA Addon Controller](../pkg/controllers/reconcilers/addon.go), watching _ManagedClusterAddon_ resources for the _Addon_, and creating/updating the corresponding  _ResilientCluster_ resources.

 > Note, _ResilientCluster_ resources creation, modification, and deletion, are enforced by a
 > _Validation Admission Webhook_, enforcing no outside interference in the API process.